bitkid/ksparql/README.md

 <http://trudy> <http://likes> <http://bob>
 ```

-this is how the client can be used execute queries
+this is how the client can be used to execute queries

 ```kotlin
 runBlocking {